How often does the CUSJ publish, and who publishes the CUSJ?

 Authors published in the CUSJ retain the right to submit their manuscript to any non-undergraduate publication after it appears in the CUSJ (e.g. Nature, Science).
-However, if that manuscript appears in the CUSJ, these professional-level publications often consider that manuscript as already published (we have confirmation from Neuron that this is the case).
+However, if that manuscript appears in the CUSJ, these professional-level publications often consider that manuscript as already published (e.g. we have confirmation from Neuron that this is the case).

 What if I want to submit a manuscript about a project but my PI (1) has already submitted it to another journal, or (2) will submit it to a journal this year or the next?

-If a note is provided to email@example.com at the time of submission, the CUSJ will review the submitted manuscript but will not publish it until the appropriate issue (we will delay its publication by 1 or 2 issues).
-This allows the undergraduate student involved to gain valuable experience by learning about the CUSJ’s double-blind peer review process through submitting a manuscript to the CUSJ, a professional-level journal, without jeopardizing its publication as a whole in a professional-level journal.
+If a note is provided to firstname.lastname@example.org at the time of submission, CUSJ will review the submitted manuscript but will not publish it until the appropriate issue (we will delay its publication by 1 or 2 issues).
+This allows the undergraduate student involved to gain valuable experience by learning about the CUSJ‘s peer review process through submitting a manuscript to the CUSJ, a professional-level journal, without jeopardizing its publication as a whole in a professional-level journal.

 When will I hear back after I submit?